estherszliu/EstherFaithDennis_T1A3/readme.md

 I will explain a plan for delete employee feature

 ### How it will be implemented
-It will be implemented with a `def valid_delete_inputs(inputs)` for validate and `def delete(input_data)` function.
+It will be implemented with a `def valid_delete_inputs(inputs)` for validate and `def delete_data(delete_employee)` function.
 The input data will be the employee's ID which will be the number by the user input.

 ### Task checklist for delete employees
 - [ ] Validate the input is correct